Olatubosun/rocksdb.docs/RocksDB-Basics.md

 RocksDB supports multi-operational transactions.
 It supports both of optimistic and pessimistic mode.
 See [[Transactions]].

 #### Prefix Iterators
-Most LSM engines cannot support an efficient `RangeScan` API because it needs to look into every data file.
+Most LSM-tree engines cannot support an efficient `RangeScan` API because it needs to look into multiple data file.
 But most applications do not do pure-random scans of key ranges in the database; instead applications typically scan within a key-prefix.
 RocksDB uses this to its advantage.
 Applications can configure a `prefix_extractor` to specify a key-prefix.
 RocksDB uses this to store blooms for every key-prefix.
 An iterator that specifies a prefix (via ReadOptions) will use these bloom bits to avoid looking into data files that do not contain keys with the specified key-prefix.

 #### Persistence
-RocksDB has a transaction log.
-All Puts are stored in an in-memory buffer called the memtable as well as optionally inserted into the transaction log.
-On restart, it re-processes all the transactions that were recorded in the transaction log.
+RocksDB has a [[Write Ahead Log]] (WAL).
+All Puts are stored in an in-memory buffer called the memtable as well as optionally inserted into WAL.
+On restart, it re-processes all the transactions that were recorded in the log.

-The transaction log can be configured to be stored in a directory different from the directory where the SST files are stored.
+WAL can be configured to be stored in a directory different from the directory where the SST files are stored.
 This is necessary for those cases in which you might want to store all data files in non-persistent fast storage.
 At the same time, you can ensure no data loss by putting all transaction logs on slower but persistent storage.

 Each `Put` has a flag, set via `WriteOptions`, which specifies whether or not the `Put` should be inserted into the transaction log.
 The `WriteOptions` may also specify whether or not a sync call is issued to the transaction log before a `Put` is declared to be committed.

-Internally, RocksDB uses a batch-commit mechanism to batch transactions into the transaction log so that it can potentially commit multiple transactions using a single sync call.
+Internally, RocksDB uses a batch-commit mechanism to batch transactions into the log so that it can potentially commit multiple transactions using a single sync call.

-#### Fault Tolerance
+#### Data Checksuming
 RocksDB uses a checksum to detect corruptions in storage.
 These checksums are for each SST file block (typically between `4K` to `128K` in size).
 A block, once written to storage, is never modified.
 RocksDB dynamically detects hardware support for checksum computations and avails itself of that support when available.

 #### Multi-Threaded Compactions